James-ONeill/kitacon-panel/slides.md

 - If you're self studying then audio lessons and podcasts are your friend.
 - Beginner text books are a good source of basic Japanese, although the grammar can be stiff.
 - Tae Kim's grammar guide (http://www.guidetojapanese.org/learn/) is an excellent overview of sentence structure.
+- Many people like JapanesePod101 but but it's very aggressive on sales.

 ---